Hotspot5/Clipper-Clicker/README.md

 - Currently in Early Development

-- Currently Working On: Save System
+- Currently Working On: More Gameplay